noviicee/Banque-De-Questions/Challenges/Monthly_Challenge/December/Day-1/Readme.md

 <hr>

-*Note: Approach-1 was found to be a little faster than Approach-2 in practical implementation*
+*Note: Approach-1 was found to be a little faster than Approach-2 in practical implementation*.

 >[Refer](https://leetcode.com/problems/house-robber/)